anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-05.md

 4. Include a process to sync to BigQuery/BigLake metastore, in your data engineering pipelines, for freshest data for querying via BQ SQL, with row and column level security enforced at read time
 5. Configure the refresh of BigLake metadata cache based on the need for freshness is a must.
 Understand the nuances of metadata cache refresh
 6. For latency sensitive workloads, materialized views can be created (native BigQuery)
+7. The external table limit of 10,000 files does not apply with the manifest support showcased in the lab

 <br>